 The series is delivered in three parts: Part 1 includes Education, Methods and Methods in Context, Part 2 covers Families, Households and Beliefs in Society, and Part 3 focuses on Crime and Deviance and Theory.
 Each part is broken down into a number of topics covering everything required by the course.
 At the end of each podcast we suggest some types of questions that might be asked in the exams.

-The series is written by two highly experienced teachers, writers and examiners, Laura Pountney and David Bown
+The series is written by two brilliant, highly experienced teachers, writers and examiners, Laura Pountney and David Bown.

 What is the purpose of education, and what messages does it transmit?
 In this series we explore the role of education and social policy on education from a range of sociological perspectives.
 We also discuss evidence of inequalities in education in terms of class, ethnicity and gender, and assess sociological research in these areas.
 We also examine sociological methodology, exploring what it means to do research as well as the strengths and weaknesses of each method.
 Finally we will investigate what it is like to actually do research on educational issues, methods in context.